ivotron/popper2-paper/paper.md

 | 5                  |     224                       |    19    |  98.63%   | -->

 As we can see from Figure III, Popper allowed us to run the workflow in a SLURM cluster with MPI and hence utilize the processing power of multiple GPUs and drastically reduce the training duration.

+### Setting up CI for our workflow

+We pushed our workflow artifacts to Github and used Travis CI to setup continuous integration for our workflow.

 # Results {#sec:result}